Second-Tier VA Loan Entitlement

 Understanding VA Loan Entitlement Following Foreclosure or Bankruptcy

 There is another reason why a qualifying VA applicant could use this entitlement.
-Going through a tough economic situation can force some people to make unpleasant decisions.
+A tough economic situation can force some people to make unpleasant decisions.
 These decisions can result in negative positions such as bankruptcy or foreclosure.

-The recent recession saw a lot of families realizing that their home was worth much less than they originally thought.
-This caused a number of homeowners to sell their properties for less than the balance owed on the mortgage, causing them into a short sale transaction.
+The recent recession saw a lot of families realizing that their homes were worth much less than they originally thought.
+This caused many homeowners to sell their properties for less than the balance owed on the mortgage, causing them into a short sale transaction.

 If a home is foreclosed, or the home is disposed of through a short sale, part of the veteran’s eligibility will be used up.
 This means that the veteran and their lender will need to determine how much eligibility is remaining.